marsbard/bashconf/README.md

-If this file is not found, but an INSTALL_LETTER is defined, you will be warned when starting the configurator and if you eventually attempt to install you will see an error and no install is attempted
+If this file is not found, but an INSTALL_LETTER is defined, you will be warned when starting the configurator and if you eventually attempt to install you will see an error and no install will be attempted